 13. CAN FIBROIDS MAKE YOUR STOMACH BULGE?

 YES.
 The uterus is a muscular organ that is designed to expand from the size of your fist to the size of a watermelon to accommodate a growing baby.
-But if you are not pregnant and experiencing bloating or a bulging stomach you need to call your doctor.

 An enlarged uterus can contribute to many different conditions such as lower abdominal pain, bloating and constipation, headaches, problems with menstruation, frequent urination, pregnancy or conception problems.